 Which days are uniforms not worn?
 Approved “Tag Days” occur from time to time – usually as part of a school-wide fundraiser or spirit event.
 These will sometimes have themes (e.g., pink for Breast Cancer Awareness), and some require a donation of $1.00.
 Information regarding upcoming Tag Days will be available on the school calendar and in the Newsletter that is posted every Thursday on the website

 How often do most parents volunteer?

-Families are required to give a minimum of 15 hours of service per family per year.
+Families are required to perform a minimum of 15 hours of service per family per year.
 Many families contribute significantly more hours.
 A list of possible service opportunities is available on the school website (Parent tab).
-If you have any questions, please call the Home & School Volunteer Coordinator, Candice Noble, 443-280-5850, email@example.com.
+If you have any questions, please email the Home & School Volunteer Coordinator, email@example.com

 Volunteers for the lunch distribution and recess supervision program are needed!
 We will work with many different scheduling scenarios (weekly, bi-monthly, etc.) Contact the Lunch/Recess Coordinator, Andrea Scanlon and sign up at firstname.lastname@example.org.